All Episodes

 I think that was the group at some hotel.

-And she said in a speech yesterday that Iraq, the Iraq war caused and is causing terrorism.
+And she said in a speech yesterday that Iraq, the Iraq war, caused and is causing terrorism.

 I told you yesterday.

-I told a speech yesterday, said a speech yesterday, and I said that this war is causing things like this, and look at what happened today.
+I told a speech yesterday, said a speech yesterday, and I said that this war is causing things like this.

-But she won't do it.
+But she won't do it for whatever reasons.

 But among them is she didn't have the courage to do it.

-Uh so everybody is on the same page.
+So everybody is on the same page.

 It'll all happen by the Sunday shows.

-By the Sunday shows, mark my words.
+By the Sunday shows.

-Here's Rick in uh in St. Francis, Wisconsin.
+Here's Rick in St. Francis, Wisconsin.

-Hello, Rick, nice to have you on the program.
+Nice to have you on the program.

-Oh, Dentos Rush, it's an honor to speak to you, sir.
+It's an honor to speak to you, sir.

 Thank you.